Hi, I’m Sue (she/her)

 KA McKercher (them/they) is the proprietor of Beyond Sticky Notes and an internationally recognised co-design leader.
 KA specialises in co-design within public health and community health.
 KA is the author of ‘Beyond Sticky Notes: Doing Co-design for Real.’

-We work on participatory design projects that are aligned with our combined 20+ years of experience across a wide range of primary, secondary and community and Indigenous-led health settings across Australia and New Zealand.
-Read about one of those projects, All of Us for NSW Health.
+We work together on participatory design projects that are aligned with our combined 20+ years of experience across a wide range of primary, secondary and community and Indigenous-led health settings across Australia and New Zealand.

 Creative partners